-My first bite of a German pretzel at Brühhaus Brewery in German Village was a turning point.
-It made Columbus’s food story clear.
-This city, once seen as just a stopover, is alive with a food culture that’s both deep and always changing.
+Your first bite of a German pretzel at Brühhaus Brewery in German Village becomes a turning point.
+In that moment, food story of Columbus unfolds before you.
+What once felt like just a stopover now reveals itself as a city alive with a food culture that’s both rich in history and constantly evolving

-At North Market, I saw how Ohio food culture combines fresh ingredients with new ideas.
+At North Market, you see how Ohio food culture combines fresh ingredients with new ideas.
 You’ll find everything from aged cheese shops to taco trucks.
 Family bakeries make Columbus’s famous buckeye candies, while craft cocktail bars use local herbs in their drinks.
-This mix is what makes Culinary travel to Columbus special.
+This mix is what makes Culinary travel of this city special.

 Key Takeaways